gabrielvuksani/MyRoommate/replit.md

 - ✓ Restored /landing route for new users and fixed user flow routing to ensure proper authentication paths
 - ✓ Fixed TypeScript errors in messages page with proper WebSocket message interfaces for better type safety
 - ✓ Removed div element from roommates page search bar section for cleaner component structure
-- ✓ Integrated real-time push notifications into messaging system for background message alerts
-- ✓ Added comprehensive notification demo with multiple types (messages, chores, expenses) in test button
+- ✓ Built intelligent notification system that prevents spam by filtering out user's own actions
+- ✓ Added smart user ID tracking to avoid notifications when current user creates chores/expenses/messages
+- ✓ Implemented manual notification capability allowing custom household-wide announcements
-- ✓ Implemented smart notification detection based on document focus state for optimal user experience
+- ✓ Enhanced notification service with anti-spam logic and focus detection for optimal user experience
-- ✓ Enhanced notification system with automatic permission handling and cross-platform compatibility
+- ✓ Added manual notification UI in profile page with title/body input and send functionality
+- ✓ Integrated intelligent filtering across messaging, chores, expenses, and calendar events
+- ✓ Created comprehensive cross-platform notification support for PWA and web browsers
 - ✓ Rebranded entire application from RoomieHub to myRoommate across all files and references
 - ✓ Updated all PWA icons to use emerald-cyan gradient (from-emerald-400 to-cyan-400) with white Home icon
 - ✓ Applied consistent logo design from landing page to manifest icons in all sizes (72x72 to 512x512)